-The optical contact angle measuring and contour analysis systems of the OCA series are high precision optical measuring devices for the measurement of interfacial parameters and phenomena.
+The optical contact angle goniometers and drop shape analysis systems of the OCA series are high precision optical measuring devices for the measurement of interfacial parameters and phenomena.
 In the following you will learn about the possibilities that the optical analysis of drop contours offers and about our OCA models with their extensive range of accessories and intuitive software control.

 The optical analysis of drops that hang from a dosing needle or are placed on a solid surface facilitates the determination of different surface and interfacial parameters.
 The contact angle that a liquid drop establishes on a solid surface characterizes the solid’s wetting behavior with said liquid.